RobinBoers/js0.23-improved/README.md

 - Better pitched bush sounds (but I also like the low sound, so it's a bit lower then the original)
 - All items are obtainable
 - Somewhat improved movement
-- Simple fying mode (made by a mod developer at <http://mod.heathmitchell1.repl.co/>)
+- Simple flying mode (made by a mod developer at <http://mod.heathmitchell1.repl.co/>)

 ### Contributing